Toxic smog engulfs northern India, Pakistan – DW – 11/14/2024

 How is the situation in northern India?

-In India's capital New Delhi, pollution levels remained in the 'severe' category for a second day.
+In India's capital New Delhi, pollution levels remained in the 'severe' category for a second day according to

 On Thursday, New Delhi scored 430 on an index of air quality maintained by the top pollution panel.
 Anything above 400 is marked "severe."